davidmreed/nonskating.club/content/guides/jam-timer.md

   * Can you see the team bench areas, where time-out calls originate?
   * Can you see the medic location?
   * You need to know this information to meet your responsibilities described under **What to Check Before Every Jam**.
-* Who is the scoreboard operator?
+* Who is the Scoreboard Operator?
 How will you communicate timing adjustments to them?
 * Who is the Head Referee?
 Does the Head Referee want you to call an Official Time Out if referees are out of position?

 ### What to Check Before Every Jam